dojo/framework/docs/en/resources/supplemental.md

 }
 ```

-The `ResourceReadRequest` has the offset, page size and query of the request.
+The `ResourceReadRequest` contains the offset, page size, and query of the request.
 The `query` is a an object with the key mapping to a key of the resource item data interface for the associated value.

 ```tsx
 type ResourceQuery<S> = { [P in keyof S]?: any };